MervinPraison/TaskBrowser/README.md

 ## Basic

 This is a simple Task browser app.
-The Task browser consists of fields such as Task ID, Task Name, Start Date, End Date, Parent Duration and status of the task was created during runtime
+The Task browser consists of fields such as Task ID, Task Name, Start Date, End Date, Parent.
+Duration and status of the task was created during runtime

 ## Construction